Ecological dynamics

 Community 3.1

-This plant community does not contain native remnants, and varies considerably depending on the seed mixture, the degree of soil erosion, the age of the stand, nitrogen fertilizer use, and past grazing management.
-Prescribed grazing with adequate recovery periods will be needed to maintain productivity and desirable species.
+The Reseeded Native Grass Community (3.1) does not contain native remnants, and varies considerably depending upon the seed mixture, the degree of soil erosion, the age of the stand, fertility management, and past grazing management.
+Prescribed grazing with adequate recovery periods will be required to maintain productivity and desirable species.

-Native range and seeded grasslands are ecologically different, and should be managed separately.
+Native range and grasslands seeded to native species are ecologically different and should be managed separately.
 Factors such as functional group, species, stand density, and improved varieties all impact the production level and palatability of the seedings.
 Species diversity is often limited, and when grazed in conjunction with native rangelands, uneven forage utilization may occur.

-Total annual production during an average year varies significantly depending on precipitation, management and grass species seeded.
+Total annual production during an average year varies significantly depending upon precipitation, management, and grass species seeded.

 Community 3.2